afunnydev/tinysociety/content/articles/2018-06-25-how-to-find-land-for-tiny-houses.md

 * A buyer’s agent is generally paid by the seller, yet has a fiduciary responsibility to represent the buyer’s interests.
 * A real estate agent should have good knowledge of the local zoning, and be able to advise you on what options you have for a Tiny House.
 In order to serve customers like you, [real estate agents must get a license](https://www.agentadvice.com/real-estate-license/) that will cover all of this top-level knowledge.
 However, it’s also worth looking for a realtor who has a good reputation for well-implemented [customer relationship management strategies](https://instantly.ai/blog/crm-strategy/) and service, as this is just as important as raw expertise in the technical side of buying and selling land.
 * You’ll want to work with an agent who specializes in land purchases, unless you’re interested in purchasing property with a conventional house already on it.
+In those cases, having a [real estate proposal template](https://betterproposals.io/proposal-templates/real-estate-proposal-template) can help structure your offer clearly and streamline communication with sellers and agents.

 **Online resources.** Alternative routes to working with a realtor include online resources such as: